 Mainroad is not responsible for plowing within municipal boundaries or on forestry service roads and any snow plow discharge falling on residential driveways is the responsibility of the property owner.

-A. Our fleet and crews are fully engaged in winter maintenance operations.
-Over 65 employees plus mechanical support are available to work around the clock to keep our roads clear.
+Our fleet and crews are fully engaged in winter maintenance operations.
+Up to 65 employees plus mechanical support are available to work around the clock to keep our roads clear.

 B.C. highways are classified A, B, C, D & E and are maintained in that order.
 Winter highway classifications are based on traffic volumes and function.
 A’s are the first priority; followed by B’s and C’s.

 Class “A” highways are high volume routes with over 5,000 winter average daily traffic counts and may include high volume commuter routes through mountain passes.